pnp/sp-starter-kit/source/react-application-alerts/README.md

 ## Prerequisites

 Alert is is created automatically to the root of the site collection if it's missing where the extension is executed.
-This requires that the person using hte extension will have sufficient permissions.
+This requires that the person using the extension will have sufficient permissions.
 If permissions are missing, then application customizer will not render anything.

 ## Solution